PGLSanchez/PGLSanchez.github.io/_pages/about.md

   - /about.html
 ---

-**I am actively looking for postdoc opportunities in theoretical and experimental marine developmental biology**, preferably involving field work and use of simple & low-cost experiments/technologies, from late 2022 or early 2023.
+**I am actively looking for research opportunities in theoretical and experimental marine developmental biology**, preferably involving field work and use of simple & low-cost experiments/technologies, from late 2022 or early 2023.

 ## Recent research